MicrosoftDocs/power-platform/power-platform/admin/dataverse-privacy-dsr-guide.md

 8. In Power Apps, go back to the selected table, and then select **Import** > **Import data**.

-9. Select **Search**, and then select and open the Excel spreadsheet that you just updated.
+9. Select **Search**, and then select and open the Excel spreadsheet that you updated.

 10. Select **Import**.